Skip to main content

 uploadImage(filename: String!, id: Int!): String!

-What are those two parameters?
-When uploading a file, we need to specify a filename as well as an id.
-The id is going to denote the identity of the user having the image as a profile photo.
+Two parameters here.
+When uploading a file, we need a filename and an id.
+The id identifies which user gets this image as their profile photo.

 User model

-Let's take a step back and see what the user model looks like:
+Let’s step back and look at the user model:

 {